Aryanadu

 Aryanadu is a village town in Thiruvananthapuram district, Kerala, India, lying under the foothills of the Agastyarkoodam of the Sahya mountains.
 The village is spread along the sides of Karamana River in the western ghats of Agasthya Mountains.
 The Aryanad Panchayath has border with Uzhamalakkal, Vellanad, Poovachal, Kuttichal, Vithura, Tholickode panchayaths.
-Aryanad is residing Nedumangad Taluk and Aruvikkara Legislative Assembly.
+Aryanad is situated in Nedumangad Taluk and Aruvikkara Legislative Assembly.
 It is situated around 25 km from Thiruvananthapuram.
-G. Steephen is the current sitting MLA of Aryanad (Aruvikkara Constituency).

 History

 Old agers quotes "Aryanmarude (Aryas) Nadu" which literally means "Land of Aryans" is the abbreviated form of Aryanadu.